-Below are pictures from my first hair transplant procedure with Dr. Matthew Huebner on July 14, 2014 in Fort Lauderdale, Fla.
-This was before Dr. Huebner created his own practice called Natural Transplants.
+Below are pictures from my first hair transplant procedure on July 14, 2014.

 Removing the donor strip

-Once my donor site is anesthetized, Dr. Huebner uses a scalpel-like instrument to excise two strips from the donor site in the back of my head.
+Once my donor site is anesthetized, the surgeon uses a scalpel-like instrument to excise two strips from the donor site in the back of my head.
 The donor site is then stitched together using one long plastic suture.

 Dissecting the donor strip

-Once the donor strips are removed and the donor site is stitched together, a team of three highly trained technicians begin whittling the strips into individual follicular unit grafts.
+Once the donor strips are removed and the donor site is stitched together, a team of three technicians begin whittling the strips into individual follicular unit grafts.

 My donor strips measured 31.05 square centimeters or slightly longer than a 12-inch ruler.
 The surgeon uses an equation of the length of the donor strip multiplied by 200 hairs per square centimeter to determine how much hair a patient can get in one procedure.
 I got 6,210 hairs through my two strips.